 The viruses used in animal studies are often adapted through serial passage in target hosts (mice, in this case) for easy infection.
-This is because human IFV receptors ( $\alpha$ 2,6-linked sialic acids) are not abundant in the upper airways of mice, who have a different receptor ( $\alpha$ 2,3-linked sialic acids).
-Through serial passage, the virus can adapt to the new host and become distinct from the kind that affects humans predominantly.
+80 This is because human IFV receptors (α 2,6-linked sialic acids) are not abundant in the upper airways of mice, who have a different receptor (α 2,3-linked sialic acids).
+81 Through serial passage, the virus can adapt to the new host and become distinct from the kind that affects humans predominantly.

 There are many more differences between mice and humans in terms of IFV disease progression.
 For example, mice get hypothermia rather than fever following infection.
-82 They do not cough or sneeze.
-83 Moreover, the virus does not transmit between mice.
-84 Additionally, we now know that gut microbiota are intimately linked to the immune system, 85 and studies have demonstrated drastic differences between the microbiomes of humans and mice.
+They do not cough or sneeze.
+Moreover, the virus does not transmit between mice.
+Additionally, we now know that gut microbiota are intimately linked to the immune system, and studies have demonstrated drastic differences between the microbiomes of humans and mice.
 For example, 85 per cent of bacterial species in mice don't exist in humans.
-86 The aforementioned evidence supports the inapplicability of mouse immunity to human immunity.
+The aforementioned evidence supports the inapplicability of mouse immunity to human immunity.

 Considering the obvious failure of mice as surrogates in the study of human immune systems, investment in human-relevant in vitro and in silico models is needed.
-Advances in data collection and computer analyses have allowed for the development of human-relevant multiscale models that "can consistently integrate immunological data generated at several scales, and can be used to describe and optimize therapeutic treatments of complex immune diseases".
+Advances in data collection and computer analyses have allowed for the development of human-relevant multiscale models that "can consistently integrate immunological data generated at several scales, and can be used to describe and optimize therapeutic treatments of complex immune diseases".87

 Vanderbilt University researchers have used a dual-chamber blood-brain barrier microfluidic device called the NeuroVascular Unit to study the human blood-brain barrier's response to neuroinflammation.
-Referman scientists developed a computer model that gives them the capability to assess, for the first time, the electrophysiological consequence of the acidosis in human immune cells accompanying most forms of inflammation.
-Additionally, a University of Tennessee mathematician, along with surgical and immunological specialists at the University of Pittsburgh, used a mechanistic mathematical model to characterise human immune responses during organ transplantation.
+88 German scientists developed a computer model that gives them the capability to assess, for the first time, the electrophysiological consequence of the acidosis in human immune cells accompanying most forms of inflammation.
+89 Additionally, a University of Tennessee mathematician, along with surgical and immunological specialists at the University of Pittsburgh, used a mechanistic mathematical model to characterise human immune responses during organ transplantation.
+90

 A review summarising the progress of immune-competent human skin disease models recognises the failures of animal studies to translate into effective treatments for diseases such as fibrosis, psoriasis, cancer, contact allergy, and autoimmune diseases, due, in part, to the immunological nature of these conditions.
 The authors go on to describe how co-culture, 3-D organotype systems and organ-on-a-chip technology will "enable human models of well-controlled complexity, yielding detailed, reliable data; thus providing a fitting solution for the drug development process".
+91 in interpreting functional outcome in animals, and inter-species and interstrain differences in pathophysiology of SCI".
+92 In their systematic review of the use of animal models to study nerve regeneration in tissue-engineered scaffolds, Angius and colleagues noted, "The large majority of biomaterials used in animal models have not progressed for approval to be tested in clinical trials in spite of the almost uniform benefit described in the experimental papers."
+93 The authors lamented the low quality of described animal experiments, in that necessary detail and rationale had been omitted, making it difficult to compare data.